 Here you can see the pump up and running and successfully circulating the stock tank swimming pool water.

 After my husband was done filling the back and sides of the pool with the 2B stone, he built the rock walls.
+The stone was also a good base for all the rock we were going to add to the back wall seating area.
 If we had to buy the rocks, we would have probably had to spend a lot of money at a landscaping company for the large rocks but we were lucky that my husband has a rock obsession and likes to hoard them in our yard.

 Years and years before we even had kids and had just moved into our home, my husband used to work with a friend on the side waterproofing basements.
 Him and his friend used to love taking the business’s dump truck onto his grandfather’s wooded property to search for rocks and they’d bring home truckloads of them, which he used for our stairs and also stacked around trees in anticipation of one day using them for a water feature which we thought was going to be a pond maybe.